Invisible Partial Dentures

 - Biocompatible.
 Metal-free invisible partial dentures are made without potential allergens.

 - Stress-distribution.
-When we chew, force needs to spread out across the arch of teeth.
+When we chew, the force needs to spread out across the arch of teeth.
 The Valplast® invisible partial denture supports this diffusion of force to the fixture – and adjacent teeth – do not wear down prematurely.

 - Conservative.
 A removable partial denture does not require tooth reduction for crown fittings.